Zudoku

 kraft pkg rm --all rm -fr ~/.local/share/kraftkit

-The most common reason is when you (and us too!) deploy an app to one metro but do a listing on a different one.
-To set the metro you use, you can do it for a session by an env variable:
+The most common reason is that you deployed an app to one metro but listed a different one.
+Set the metro for a session with an env variable:

 export UKC_METRO=<metro_name>